Lenny-Makori/pizza-go/README.md

 ## Acknowledgments

-* Iacknowledge myself for creating this application.
+* I acknowledge myself for creating this application.